javisantana/javisantana.com/_posts/2014-07-18-encoding-point-map-animations.md

 ![farmer tile](/torque/farmer.png)

  - Finaly, the PNG interlacing approach makes sense here.
-The way it works is using subdivision  and could be used exactly int the same way for quadtree tiles.
+The way it works is using subdivision  and could be used exactly in the same way for quadtree tiles.

 try [torque.js](http://github.com/cartodb/torque).
 You can find the data and the source code for the analysis in my [github account](https://github.com/javisantana/javisantana.com/tree/gh-pages/torque)